 - Continuous and discrete factors: A DOE may use continuous and/or discrete factors.
 A continuous factor is one (such as feed rate) whose levels can vary continuously, while a discrete factor will have a predetermined finite number of levels (such as supplier A or supplier B).
 Continuous factors are needed when true curvature/center point analysis is desired.

 - Correlation: A number between -1 and 1 that indicates the degree of linear coefficient (r) relationship between two sets of numbers.
 Zero (0) indicates no linear relationship.

-- Covariates: Things which change during an experiment which had not been planned to change, such as temperature or humidity.
+- Covariates: Things that change during an experiment that had not been planned to change, such as temperature or humidity.
 Randomize the test order to alleviate this problem.
 Record the value of the covariate for possible use in regression analysis.

 - Curvature: Refers to non-straight line behavior between one or more factors and the response.
 Curvature is usually expressed in mathematical terms involving the square or cube of the factor.
 For example, in the model:

 - Degrees of Freedom: The terms used are DOF, DF, df, or V. The number of measurements that are independently available for estimating a population parameter.

 - Design of experiments: The arrangement in which an experimental program is to be conducted and the selection of the levels of one or more (DOE) factors or factor combinations to be included in the experiment.
 Factor levels are accessed in a balanced full or fractional factorial design.
 The term SDE (statistical design of experiment) is also widely used.